 The LORD taketh pleasure in them that fear him, in those that hope in his mercy.
 Psalms 147:11 KJV

 We are the sons and daughters of God destined to receive His great inheritance.

 Blessed be the God and Father of our Lord Jesus Christ, which according to his abundant mercy hath begotten us again unto a lively hope by the resurrection of Jesus Christ from the dead, To an inheritance incorruptible, and undefiled, and that fadeth not away, reserved in heaven for you, Who are kept by the power of God through faith unto salvation ready to be revealed in the last time.
 1 Peter 1:3-5 KJV

 Let’s think on this for a moment.
-Do you think that a person who is promised a great inheritance would fear for provision or their future?
-If that inheritance is only temporal and can be spent and wasted, how much more can we rejoice in the eternal inheritance that our loving Heavenly Father has prepared for us that does not fade away, cannot be spoiled, stolen or lost and offers hope for the entirety of eternity?
+Do you think that a person who is promised a great inheritance would fear poverty and worry about provision for their future?
+If that inheritance is only temporal and can be spent and wasted, how much more can we rejoice in the eternal inheritance that our loving Heavenly Father has prepared for us that does not fade away, cannot be spoiled, stolen, or lost, and offers hope for the entirety of eternity?

 Jesus moves on to say this in verses 31 to 32:

 Therefore take no thought, saying, What shall we eat? or, What shall we drink? or, Wherewithal shall we be clothed?
 (For after all these things do the Gentiles seek:) for your heavenly Father knoweth that ye have need of all these things.
 Matthew 6:31-32 KJV